100 Journal prompts for women to Awaken Your Creativity

 • How can I foster deeper connections with the people around me?

-• What would it feel like to completely let go of fear of judgment?
+• What would it feel like to let go of fear of judgment completely?

-• How do I feel about my relationship with technology, and how can I improve it?
+• How do I feel about my relationship with technology, and what can I do to improve it?

 • What inspires me to be creative, and how can I seek out more of it?